 “The biggest challenge is that the state has never achieved its overall goal,” Rugless said.
 “When it was announced they were changing the rules, there was quite a bit of sensitivity.”

 That was due in part to the timing of the announcement and the original Dec.
 31 deadline for submitting comments, he said.

-Now that minority business owners and the groups representing them have more time to study the proposed changes, they are anxious to share their thoughts with state officials.
+Now that minority business owners and the groups representing them have more time to study the proposed changes, they are anxious to share their thoughts with

-of in the middle of our review process right now,” said Jason Kershner, the regional chamber’s interim managing director of government affairs.
+“We’re kind of in the middle of our review process right now,” said Jason Kershner, the regional chamber’s interim managing director of government affairs.